wilbert2000/wzplayer/Readme.txt

     -------------------------------------------------------------------------

-    WZPlayer intends to be a complete front-end for MPlayer and MPV, from basic features like playing videos, DVDs, and VCDs to more advanced features like support for filters and more.
+    WZPlayer is a graphical user interface for MPV and MPlayer based upon SMPlayer, http://www.smplayer.info, by Ricardo Villalba.
+With improved performance, scaling, DVDNAV support, no setup needed, lots of setup available.
+No support and lots of source...

     To know how to compile and install wzplayer please read Install.txt.